Shifting Sands (2016) - ca. 8'

 TECHNICAL REQUIREMENTS

-2 loudspeakers, 1 high-quality microphone, Audio Interface, and Computer running MAX 6 or higher (free download available here) -- for questions regarding setup, please contact us.
+2 loudspeakers, 1 high-quality microphone, Audio Interface, and Computer running MAX 6 or higher (free download available here).

 Special thanks to Mari Kimura and Nathan Prillaman for the assistance on the electronics involved in this work.